Talk show: History

 Talk shows have been broadcast on television since the earliest days of the medium.
-Joe Franklin, an American radio and television personality, hosted the first television talk show.
+Joe Franklin in the United States hosted the first television talk show.
 The show began in 1951 on WJZ-TV (later WABC-TV) and moved to WOR-TV (later WWOR-TV) from 1962 to 1993.

-NBC's The Tonight Show is the world's longest-running talk show; having debuted in 1954, it continues to this day.
+NBC's The Tonight Show in the United States is the world's longest-running talk show; having debuted in 1954, it continues to this day.
 The show underwent some minor title changes until settling on its current title in 1962, and despite a brief foray into a more news-style program in 1957 and then reverting that same year, it has remained a talk show.
-Ireland's The Late Late Show is the second-longest running talk show in television history, and the longest running talk show in Europe, having debuted in 1962.
+The Late Late Show in Ireland is the second-longest-running talk show in television history, and the longest running talk show in Europe, having debuted in 1962.

 Steve Allen was the first host of The Tonight Show, which began as a local New York show, being picked up by the NBC network in 1954.
 It in turn had evolved from his late-night radio talk show in Los Angeles.
-Allen pioneered the format of late night network TV talk shows, originating such talk show staples as an opening monologue, celebrity interviews, audience participation, and comedy bits in which cameras were taken outside the studio, as well as music, although the series' popularity was cemented by second host Jack Paar, who took over after Allen had left and the show had ceased to exist.
+Allen pioneered the format of late night network TV talk shows, originating such talk show staples as an opening monologue, celebrity interviews, audience participation, and comedy bits in which cameras were taken outside the studio, as well as music, although the series' popularity was cemented by its second host, Jack Paar, who took over after Allen had left and the show had ceased to exist.